Welsh Language Commissioner Aled Roberts dies

 The Welsh Language Commissioner Aled Roberts has died at the age of 59.

-The Liberal Democrat had trained as a solicitor and was leader of Wrexham council before serving as an assembly member from 2011 to 2016.
+The Liberal Democrat, who has died after a short illness, was leader of Wrexham council before serving as an assembly member from 2011 to 2016.

+Leading tributes, First Minister Mark Drakeford said he was "shocked and saddened" by the news.

+Mr Roberts was "full of passion for his language and country", Senedd presiding officer Elin Jones added.

-His deputy Gwenith Price said he was a "warm character with an extraordinary talent to bring people together".
+His deputy Gwenith Price praised his "warm character" and said he had "an extraordinary talent to bring people together".

-"We are deeply saddened by the news of his death, and we know that everyone who has worked with him will feel the same."
+"We are deeply saddened by the news of his death, and we know that everyone who has worked with him will feel the same," she said.

 Aled Roberts was born in Rhosllannerchrugog, near Wrexham.